 Current status + progress

-A record 123 million children were immunized globally in 2017 but millions of children are still not reached by potentially life saving vaccines.
+In 2018, 116 million children were immunized against diphtheria, tetanus and pertussis (DTP) yet millions of children are still not reached by potentially life-saving vaccines